conholdate/products.conholdate.com/content/english/total/net/conversion/7zip-to-pdf.md

       title_right: "Downloads & Installation Instructions"
       content_right: |
-          You require `Aspose.ZIP`, `GroupDocs.Conversion` & `GroupDocs.Merger` namespaces to to extract the files/contents within a GZIP file and convert to a single PDF file format as output.
+          You require `Aspose.ZIP`, `GroupDocs.Conversion` & `GroupDocs.Merger` namespaces to to extract the files/contents within a 7ZIP file and convert to a single PDF file format as output.
 The below code example supports archive files conversion between ZIP, TAR, RAR, GZIP, LZ, CPIO, BZ2, XZ and 7z formats.
 Explore other [.NET documents manipulation APIs](https://products.conholdate.com/total/net/) as offered by Conholdate.Total for .NET.

           Get the respective assembly files from the [downloads](https://downloads.conholdate.com/total/net) or fetch the whole package from [Nuget](https://www.nuget.org/packages/Conholdate.Total/) to add 'Conholdate.Total` directly in your workspace.